-The Trust Deed governing the operation of the Scheme includes provisions that generally prevent us, as Manager, from entering into arrangements with a related party other than when transactions are completed on an arm's length basis.
+The Financial Markets Conduct Act 2013, and Trust Deed governing the operation of the Scheme include provisions that generally prevent us, as Manager, or BFSL from entering into arrangements with a related party in relation to the Scheme that involve related party benefits1, unless certain steps are taken (for example transactions are completed on arm's length / commercial terms and appropriate certification is provided to the Supervisor).
 In addition, both we and the Supervisor must, at all times, act in the best interests of investors when performing any duties in relation to the Scheme.
+Controls are in place to ensure that related party transactions are managed appropriately.